 If the probe won’t turn off, there are a few possible reasons why.

 First, how does an oven probe (or temperature probe) work?
 A temperature probe is designed to help track when items are done cooking.
 This device consists of a thin needle that is connected by a wire to a digital display.
 The probe is inserted into the meat while the meat cooks, and then an alarm sounds when the preset temperature is reached.
 This is the most accurate way to measure the internal temperature of your food.

 To avoid harmful bacteria in undercooked meat, always cut open and check meat for doneness before consuming.

 To use the probe properly, insert the probe needle into the thickest area of the meat or poultry, keeping the probe away from fatty areas or bone.
 Set the food inside the KitchenAid oven and plug the other end of the probe into the jack on the oven wall until firmly connected.
 Making sure the probe is firmly inserted both into the food and the oven will help ensure proper operation.
-Close the oven door and enter the desired internal temperature for the probe to monitor, then press the desired cooking operation.
+Close the oven door and enter the desired internal temperature for the probe to monitor, and then press the desired cooking operation.
 Push “Start” to begin cooking.

-If the temperature probe will not shut off even after the desired internal temperature is reached, press “Cancel/Off” or the “Cancel/Off” keypad for the selected oven.
-Open the oven door and use an oven mitt to disconnect the oven probe from the oven.
+If the temperature probe will not shut off even after the desired internal temperature is reached, press “Cancel/Off” on your oven's keypad.
+Open the oven door and use an oven mitt to disconnect the probe from the oven.